 For those that are contemplating Full-Time RVing, it will be difficult to "shop" on The Marketplace to compare policies and premiums during the process of choosing a domicile.
 However, there are some features and tools that do provide sample premiums and will assist in some state-by-state comparisons.

-On the Healthcare.gov website there is clickable box called "See Plans Now".
+On the Healthcare.gov website there is clickable box called "See Plans & Prices".
 After answering a few questions including the state your are researching and the county (perhaps where a mail forwarding service is located), you will be able to see an overview of all the premiums and plans available.
 You can see whether the plans are HMO, EPO, or PPO, and you can filter the results by insurance company and the "metal" designation of the plan (Bronze, Silver, Gold, Platinum, Catastrophic).